galiarmero/solutions/leetcode/278-first-bad-version/README.md

 | - | - | - |
 | yes | **yes** | yes |

 `mid` is `5`.
 That's a bad version!
 Surely, either it is the first bad version or the bad version is on its left.
 The item(s) on its right are surely not the first bad version, right?
-So let's move cut the right side by making `right` equal to `mid`.
+So let's cut the right side by making `right` equal to `mid`.

 ```python